Strata DDM

 2.5.
 Metadata🔗

 The Strata Init dialect provides a builtin Init.Metadata category that allows metadata to be declared and attached to other declarations in dialects.
-Predefined metadata attributes are used in dialect definitions for defining precedence and type checking, but additional metadata attributes can be declared in dialects to build new capabilities on top of Strata.
-The goal of this is to provide a user-controllable extension mechanism to Strata dialects so that dialects themselves may be repurposed to new use cases.
+Predefined metadata attributes are used for precedence, type checking, and configuring list categories (e.g., @[nonempty]).
+Additional metadata attributes can be declared in dialects as a user-controllable extension mechanism, allowing dialects to be repurposed to new use cases.

 metadata name (id1 : tp1, id2 : tp2, ... );